UWNETLAB/metaknowledge/_posts/docs/2015-12-21-RecordCollection.md

 _stemmer_ : `optional [func]`

- default `None`, If _stemmer_ is a callable object, basically a function or possibly a class, it will be called for the ID of every node in the graph, all IDs are strings.
+ Default `None`, If _stemmer_ is a callable object, basically a function or possibly a class, it will be called for the ID of every node in the graph, all IDs are strings.
 For example:

  The function ` f = lambda x: x[0]` if given as the stemmer will cause all IDs to be the first character of their unstemmed IDs. e.g. the title `'Goos-Hanchen and Imbert-Fedorov shifts for leaky guided modes'` will create the node `'G'`.

 ###### Returns